Updated on April 18th, 2023

-It’s no secret college tuition is rising.
+It’s no secret that college tuition is rising.
 That’s why full-ride scholarships are usually considered the holy grail of financial aid.

-If you want to learn how to find opportunities including and beyond free ride scholarships, join our free webinar!
+If you want to learn how to find opportunities, including and beyond free ride scholarships, join our free webinar!
 You’ll learn more about the search process, applications, and more, increasing the odds your student can graduate debt-free.
 Head to https://thescholarshipsystem.com/freewebinar to see when the next training session is available.

 But, even if they aren’t commonplace, that doesn’t mean landing one is impossible.